bike - brakes

 Standard cantilever brakes will pull you up when you spot those deep ruts or corrugations at the bottom of a dip.
 If you spot them.

-For long rides through the mountains with a full touring load rim brakes can become an issue.
-With continual brake use on extended downhills cantilever brakes cause the soft aluminium wheel rim walls to wear out more rapidly.
+For long rides through the mountains with a full touring load, rim brakes can become an issue.
+With continual braking on extended downhills, cantilever brakes cause the soft aluminium rim walls to wear out more rapidly.

-Also if the brakes are used constantly rims can massively heat up with the rim tape then wandering around with the possible consequence of multiple punctures caused by sharp edges of the spoke holes.
+Also, if the brakes are used constantly, rims can massively heat up with the rim tape, then wandering around with the possible consequence of multiple punctures caused by the sharp edges of the spoke holes.
 Not good to have a flat front tyre as you career wildly down a steep slope at pace.

 Disk brakes avoid that problem.
 And they look great.

-On a wheel with disc brakes the disc rotor needs to be accommodated somewhere on the axle.
-The spokes are shifted over and this dishing weakens the wheel a little.
+On a wheel with disc brakes, the disc rotor must be mounted somewhere along the axle.
+The spokes are shifted over, and this dishing weakens the wheel a little.
 A front wheel with disc brakes becomes asymmetrical to accommodate the rotor.
-Unlike rim brakes where the brake applies equal force to each side of the large diameter rim, with disc brakes the force is applied to only one side of a much smaller disc rotor.
+Unlike rim brakes, where the brake applies equal force to each side of the large diameter rim, with disc brakes, the force is applied to only one side of a much smaller disc rotor.
 This applies a strong torsional force to the wheel.

 Hydraulic brakes?
 Make sure you know how to service them yourself and have all the spares you may need.
 You can guarantee no one else will.